 We are not required to maintain any specific leverage ratio.
 We believe the appropriate leverage for the particular assets we are financing depends on the credit quality and risk of those assets.
-At March 31, 2021 and December 31, 2020, the carrying value of our total interest-bearing debt was approximately \$12.9 billion and \$13.5 billion, respectively, which represented a leverage ratio for both periods of approximately 3.6:1.
-We include our secured financing agreements and securitized debt in the numerator of our leverage ratio and stockholders' equity as the denominator.
+At September 30, 2021 and December 31, 2020, the carrying value of our total interest-bearing debt was approximately \$11.8 billion and \$13.5 billion, respectively, which represented a

-At March 31, 2021, we had secured financing agreements with 15 counterparties.
-All of our secured financing agreements are secured by Agency MBS, Non-Agency RMBS and Loans held for investments and cash.
+At September 30, 2021, we had secured financing agreements with 13 counterparties.
+All of our secured financing agreements are secured by Agency MBS, Non-Agency RMBS and Loans held for investment and cash.
 Under these secured financing agreements, we may not be able to reclaim our collateral but will still be obligated to pay our repurchase obligations.
 We mitigate this risk by ensuring our counterparties are highly rated.
-As of March 31, 2021, and December 31, 2020, we had \$5.7 billion and \$6.7 billion, respectively, of securities or cash pledged against our secured financing agreements obligations.
+As of September 30, 2021 and December 31, 2020, we had \$5.0 billion and \$6.7 billion, respectively, of securities or cash pledged against our secured financing agreements obligations.

 We expect to enter into new secured financing agreements at maturity.
-When we renew our secured financing agreements, there is a risk that we will not be able to renew them or obtain favorable interest rates and haircuts as a result of uncertainty around the COVID-19 pandemic.
+When we renew our secured financing agreements, there is a risk that we will not be able to renew them or obtain favorable interest rates and haircuts as a result of uncertainty in the market including, but not limited to, uncertainty as a result of the COVID-19 pandemic.